 ADDITIONAL WARNINGS AND PRECAUTIONS

-Hypersensitivity reactions, including anaphylaxis, have occurred with IXINITY.
+Hypersensitivity reactions, including anaphylaxis, has occurred with IXINITY.
 Discontinue use of IXINITY if hypersensitivity symptoms occur, and initiate appropriate treatment.

 Thromboembolism has occurred with IXINITY (eg, pulmonary embolism, venous thrombosis, and arterial thrombosis).